secretGeek/csvs/README.md

 # `csvs-0`

 To comply with `csvs-0` file:

-		must match this ABNF:
+ - must match this ABNF:

-A `csvs` file has this format (expressed in [ABNF (rfc4234.txt)](https://www.ietf.org/rfc/rfc4234.txt)) (not complete currently, but can use https://tools.ietf.org/tools/bap/ for verifying)
+A `csvs` file has this format, expressed in ABNF [rfc4234](https://www.ietf.org/rfc/rfc4234.txt) (not complete currently, but can use https://tools.ietf.org/tools/bap/ for verifying)

 	csvs = TABLE-DELIMITER
 			 file-name